 The scope of the network slicing work task includes:

-1. Studying the overall design and functionalities of the 6G network slicing, which may include existing 5G and new 6G functionality.
+1. Studying the overall design and functionalities of the network slicing in 6G.
 The overall network slicing design will also consider:

 a.
 Identification and addressing of any areas of possible improvement and simplification.

-b.
-Identify and address improvements of the application traffic mapping to network slice(s).
+NOTE 1: It will be studied which of the 5G functionality are to be supported and which are to be modified.
+On to be modified functionality, the study characterises the issues being addressed and the related solutions.

-NOTE 2: It will be studied which of the 5G functionality and potential new 6G functionality are mandatory to support in the UE and in the network.
+2. Studying impacts, if any, of the network slicing in 6G on the interworking and migration.

-2. Studying impacts, if any, of the 6G network slicing on the interworking and migration.
+NOTE 2: Whether and how potentially support for WT3, WT4, WT5 and WT6 will be considered as part of the study.